Internet Adult Film Database: Media outlets

-On October 1, 2007, an article about the Internet Adult Film Database appeared in the online equivalent of the Brazilian newspaper Folha de S. Paulo.
 Considered the "Internet Movie Database" of the adult entertainment world", the site is also routinely quoted or referenced by the majority of the industry trade publications, such as Adult Video News (AVN) and XBIZ.

 Deep Inside: A Study of 10,000 Porn Stars

 On February 14, 2013, a study was released by freelance journalist Jon Millward that sampled the data from 10,000 actors (7,000 women and 3,000 men) from the site to, among other things, compile a profile of the "average porn star" as well as generate some statistics about adult industry actors based on IAFD data.
 The study was written about several days later on Playboy.com.
 It showed that the typical female porn star was a five-foot-five-inch brunette with B-cup breasts.

 The survey was started in 2011, with the researcher's first visit to IAFD.com, with the bulk of Millward's research taking place in the six months prior to the release of the study.
-For comparative results, the study also cites Center for Disease Control and U.S. census statistics as well as information from a Stanford University linguistics professor.
+For comparative results, the study also cites Centers for Disease Control and U.S. census statistics as well as information from a Stanford University linguistics professor.

 The survey covers roughly a 40-year span of the adult industry and presents statistics on categories such as age, race, state of origin, chosen screen name, biological data (height, weight, hair color, etc.), and the type of sexual acts performed over an actor's career.